 Stokes and the Call & Post would also back Black candidates to challenge Eastern Europeans holding council, house and congressional seats like Czechoslovakian American Charles Vanik in emerging and predominantly Black wards, cities, school districts, municipal courts, county courts and county and state offices.
 Czechoslovakia had aligned with Adolph Hitler’s Nazis as a German state.
 After World War II the Czechs became Communists.
 Both Stokes brothers were U.S. Army veterans of World War II.
 Vanik’s presence over a predominantly Black congressional district seemed offensive to Black World War II veterans who’d fought Nazis in a nation where its citizens were taught to “hate” Communists.
 Vanik had been tolerated but had to go.

 Charles Loeb was one of W.O’s Call & Post business and writing partners when I worked for the newspaper in 1978-79.
-As a teenager helping his father campaign for the seat George Forbes held in 1971, I remember the climate and why Walker and Loeb “went off” on the Democratic Party, Bartunek and even the deals they were cutting with Black politicians like Kenneth Clements and Leo Jackson outside the caucus.
-Loeb’s words reflected the newfound political strength and “racial pride” being felt by the city’s Black population.
+As a teenager helping his father campaign for the seat George Forbes held in 1971, I remember the climate and why Walker and Loeb “went off” on the Democratic Party, Bartunek and even the deals they were cutting with American Negro politicians like Kenneth Clements and Leo Jackson outside the caucus.
+Loeb’s words reflected the newfound political strength and “racial pride” being felt by the city’s American Negro population.

 “No more blind loyalty, no more alliances of conveniences, no more encouragement of weak-kneed “brothers” because they’re “brothers,” and no more supine capitulation to the powerful County Democratic bosses who have held the whip hand over Cleveland for more than a half-century, and the black vote in its hip-pocket.”

 Under Bartunek, Democrats then as they do today didn’t invest a dime in turning out the majority Black vote.
-So as the Stokes brothers campaigned to push Black politics further, Walker’s Call & Post and printing presses drove the messaging.
+So as the Stokes brothers campaigned to push American Negro politics further, Walker’s Call & Post and printing presses drove the messaging.

 Owning the Call & Post and a press to print it gave Walker the same power to “buy ink by the barrell and paper by the ton” as the Russian-owned Plain Dealer when Solomon Isadore Neuhaus (aka Samuel Irving Newhouse) from Belarus purchased it in 1967.
 Walker was born in Alabama in 1897 and had published the Call & Post in Cleveland since 1921.
 That gave his 46-year presence here more intimate familiarity with the city’s institutional history than the name-changing Neuhaus’ in 1967.